 ‘She’ll love you to death.’

-Vamp is a 1986 American comedy horror feature film directed by Richard Wenk (Dracula Bites the Big Apple; Wishcraft), from a screenplay co-written with Donald P. Borchers (producer of Children of the Corn; Leprechaun 2; Voodoo).
-It stars Chris Makepeace, Sandy Baron, Robert Rusler and Grace Jones.
+Vamp is a 1986 American comedy horror film directed by Richard Wenk (Dracula Bites the Big Apple; Wishcraft), from a screenplay co-written with Donald P. Borchers (producer of Children of the Corn; Leprechaun 2; Voodoo).
+The movie stars Chris Makepeace, Sandy Baron, Robert Rusler and Grace Jones.

 Two college students, Keith and AJ want to hire a stripper to buy their way into a campus fraternity.
 They borrow a Cadillac from lonely rich Oriental student Duncan, who insists on coming with them to scope out strip clubs in a nearby city.

 The three boys find themselves at a club in a shady party of town and, after being impressed by an surreally artistic stripper Queen Katrina, AJ visits her dressing room to convince her to come strip for their college party.
 Katrina seduces AJ, then pins him down, killing him with a bite to the neck…

 Vamp is a vapid American Werewolf-influenced frat boy-themed time-waster that did well on VHS in the mid-1980s and has built a minor cult appeal since.
 Grace Jones was – and still is – featured extensively in the film’s promo imagery but her role in the movie itself is minimal.
 That said, she’s genuinely creepy.